The GRADIEND Python Package: An End-to-End System for Gradient-Based Feature Learning: The Python Package

-We demonstrate a typical workflow using a simple English \emph{number} feature defined by third-person singular vs.\ plural pronouns (\emph{3SG} vs.\ \emph{3PL}).
-We specify \emph{3SG} targets as \emph{he/she/it} and \emph{3PL} targets as \emph{they}.
-Because these words are not syncretic, simple string-based word matching is sufficient.
-In addition to the class-specific datasets, \texttt{gradiend} can create feature-neutral evaluation data by excluding texts that contain any feature-specific target words.
+\rev{ For the running example (\emph{3SG} vs.\ \emph{3PL}), simple word matching is sufficient because the selected pronouns are not syncretic.} In addition to the class-specific datasets, \texttt{gradiend} can create feature-neutral evaluation data by excluding texts that contain any feature-specific target words.